 Most Westerners try to use money and love people.
 Unfortunately, to the misfortune of most foreigners in Thailand, the reverse is true.

 4. “Honorable Dishonesty.”
 Lying is both rampant and culturally accepted.
 It’s true that “saving face” is usually the main reason for lying, but lying just for the sake of lying had become an all-too-common, daily occurrence.

 Maybe it was just plain intellectual laziness?
 I don’t know.
-But what I do know is that I made giant leaps in terms of communication ability to try to connect with no reciprocal benefits; only blank stares, embarrassing giggles, and blatant obstinacy and lies.
+But what I do know is that I made giant leaps in terms of communication ability to try to connect with no reciprocal benefits; only blank stares, embarrassing giggles, and blatant obstinacy

 Sorry, but it’s hard enough to learn a new language, only to find out later that what was said was patently false.